risc0/risc0-ethereum/examples/governance/instructions.md

 # Running this example locally

-Before starting, make sure to follow the [Installation guide] to have both Rust and RISC Zero's toolchain installed.
-You'll also need [Foundry] to be installed.
+Before starting, make sure to follow the [Installation guide][install-risc0] to have both Rust and RISC Zero's toolchain installed.
+You'll also need [Foundry][install-foundry] to be installed.

 ## Setup